anthropo5/filemover/README.md

 ### In future
-- [ ] Create optional default folder - all files with not recognized extensions would be moved to "default" folder
+- [ ] Add more tests with JUnit
-- [ ] Optional flag if directories should be moved to default folder
+- [ ] Create basic CLi with Apache Common CLI
-- [ ] User can specify which extensions wouldn't be copied to "default" folder
+- [ ] Use constructor from sneakyaml

 ### In far future
 - [ ] Add MainFolder class -> allows user to manage few folders